 The Golden Retrievers in the Assistance Dog Training Program have been purchased from reputable, quality breeders within the state of Florida.
-All dogs have a three-generation pedigree, with every single dog in the pedigree passing all health clearances for hips, elbows, eyes, and hearts.
-All dogs are temperament tested by our Director of Training.
+All dogs have a three-generation pedigree, with every single dog in the lineage passing all health clearances for hips, elbows, eyes, and hearts.
+All dogs are temperament tested.
 Our dogs are not aggressive, noise-sensitive, or shy.
-All of our dogs receive their needed vaccinations, and are on monthly heart worm, tick and flea prevention products.
+All of our dogs receive their needed vaccinations, and are on monthly heartworm, tick and flea prevention products.

 Genesis Assistance Dogs, Inc. recognizes that it’s very easy to become attached to our wonderful puppies.
 In order to help our puppies and puppy raisers through the process, our puppies are moved from a person or family approximately every six to eight months.
 It is our opinion that it is easier on the dog to become used to different people and environments during his training process.
 Our motto is: “Change is good and normal.”